silverstripe/silverstripe-realme/docs/en/configuration.md

 | urn:nzl:govt:ict:stds:authn:deployment:GLS:SAML:2.0:ac:classes:ModStrength::OTP:Token:SID  | Not recommended.
 Requires a username, password, and specifically requires the use of an RSA token.                          |

 If you are wanting to test SMS tokens on the ITE environment, further documentation is available on the RealMe Shared Workspace.

+## RealMe Environments

+The RealMe system consists of three separate environments - MTS, ITE and Production.

+In MTS, you confirm that your setup is correct, and you can correctly parse all the different types of messages that RealMe may pass back to your application.

+In ITE, which is equivalent to a pre-prod or staging environment, you confirm that your website will work correctly when deployed to production, using your own secure certificates, and any custom configuration (e.g. `authn_context` values) set.

+In production, you allow real users to use RealMe for authentication.

+### Configuring for MTS

+The required SSL certificates for MTS are provided by the RealMe Operations team, once you have access to the RealMe Shared Workspace.
+These certificates (at time of writing they are named `mts_saml_sp.pem`, `mts_mutual_ssl_sp.pem`) should be loaded into the directory specified by `REALME_CERT_DIR`.

+Once in place, and ensuring the `REALME_SIGNING_CERT_FILENAME` and `REALME_MUTUAL_CERT_FILENAME` consts are defined correctly, you should be able to proceed to testing the standard login form, or [using the RealMe templates](templates.md).

 ### UAT and production environments